vladaindjic/SPC-exchange-students/README.md

 ### Setuptools

 [Setuptools](https://setuptools.pypa.io/en/latest/) is a fully-featured, actively-maintained, and stable library designed to facilitate packaging Python projects.
-For the purposes of this course, this tool will be used to enable packaging and installing independent Python components that can [be dynamically recognized and imported](https://setuptools.pypa.io/en/latest/pkg_resources.html) in the Python application to extend it with additional features/functionalities.
+For the purposes of this course, this tool will be used to enable packaging, distributing and installing independent Python components that can [be dynamically recognized and imported](https://setuptools.pypa.io/en/latest/pkg_resources.html) in the Python application to extend it with additional features/functionalities.
 Setuptools enables developing Python plugins that are prerequisites for developing extensible/pluggable applications.

+A simple example of using the setuptools can be found inside [`ComponentsSimple` directory](https://github.com/vladaindjic/SPC-exchange-students/tree/master/ComponentsSimple).

+# The Project Specification - Extensible Code Editor